MikeBeller/janet-benchmarksgame/fannkuch/README.md

 * fannkuch4.janet **5.2s**

+## And add in an implementation of rotate-slice by @bakpakin

+* fannkuch4-bakpakin.janet **4.9s**

 ## Now take it "up to 11" by creating a C function for flipping

 Now to really speed it up we can add a C function.
 Created the arraymod module for in-place array modification, and new benchmark:

 * fannkuch5.janet **3.0s**

+Note this version may be "cheating" per the CLBG rules because I wrote a C function specifically for this benchmark.
+And in a sense therefore it's not testing Janet performance.
+I left this benchmark in to give an indication of how much an addition to the Janet API could improve things.

 ## Aside -- Multithreaded version